View courses in

 MET CS 683: Mobile Application Development

 This course will be divided into two parts.
 The first part, two thirds of the course, covers the principles and problems associated with mobile device applications, using as examples Google Android, iPhone, and other platforms such as Nokia.
 The last third is an in depth coverage of the open source Android development platform.
 Issues covered will include Mobile Hardware and Cell Networks, Architectures, Operating Systems, Languages, Development Environments and Simulators, User Interfaces, Location-based Services, Storing and Retrieving Data.
 Students will accomplish the following.
 (1) Learn the unique set of problems and challenges in developing mobile applications compared with desktop applications; (2) Learn the platform, tools, technology and process for developing mobile applications using Google Android and the Apple iPhone platforms as the main examples; (3) Write applications for the platforms covered, simulate them, and test them on the mobile hardware where possible; and (4) Work collaboratively with fellow students on their projects.
-Prereq: MET CS 342 OR MET CS 520.
+Prereq: MET CS 342 OR MET CS 520 or MET CS 521.
 Or instructor's consent.

 MET CS 684: IT Security Policies and Procedures